brightlayer-ui/chartjs/README.md

 Read the following section for instructions on specifying your own configuration/data.

-For more detailed instructions on using ChartJS in your application, see our demos for [Angular](https://stackblitz.com/github/pxblue/chartjs/tree/master/angular-demo) or [React](https://codesandbox.io/s/github/pxblue/chartjs/tree/master/react-demo).

 ## Advanced Usage
 When you are ready to customize charts of your own, you can modify the returned configuration object before drawing it.